piiano/cellotape/README.md

   The new approach, is taking a design-first spec and an operationId to Controller map and using them to init a Gin router with builtin validations based on the spec.

+- [x] Reflection validation during initialization for request body & params based on the OpenAPI spec.

+- [x] Add support for middlewares - Require some designing of how this API will look like.

+- [x] Add support for custom binders - support for more content-types and ways to bind them to the relevant params.

+- [ ] Reflection validation during initialization for responses and possible errors based on the OpenAPI spec.

 - [ ] Runtime validation for request body & params based on the OpenAPI spec.

   We currently use [getkin/kin-openapi](https://github.com/getkin/kin-openapi) that from a quick look seems to have only basic validations support.

   We might want to use [xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema) that seems to have a good support for JSON schema validation (which is part of OpenAPI).

 - [ ] We might want to add support for [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).

-- [ ] Add support for middlewares - Require some designing of how this API will look like.

-- [ ] Add support for custom binders - support for more content-types and ways to bind them to the relevant params.